bhanupalagati/CodingChallenge/README.md

-# VivproCodingChallenge
+# CodingChallenge
-This repository holds the code for Vivpro Coding Challenge
+This repository holds the code for Coding Challenge

 ## 1. Project Structure and Languages Used